 On 16 June, the conference “Skippers Working Without Borders” served as a networking platform between the Project Team and representatives of the EU institutions, national policy makers and industry stakeholders.
 The well-attended event concluded our 2-year EU project on professional skippers’ qualifications on small commercial vessels.
 At the occasion, two main outcomes of the TCC-SCV initiative were presented: the Online Comparison Tool and the Common Core Curriculum.
 More http://www.tcc-scv.eu/tcc-scv-tools

 Members of European Parliament gave their support to help enforce the tools TCC-SCV has come up with and extend the work to other EU countries in future.
 The European Commission informed the participants about the EU measures already in place that have to be pursued, while the Maltese authorities assured that the issue would be given further visibility and endorsement during Malta’s Presidency of the EU.

-More to come about the two events in the next TCC-SCV Newsletter, which will be published at the end of July.
+More to come about the two events in the next TCC-SCV Newsletter, which will be published in August 2016.